 But along with the increase in their long-lasting ability, dip nails tend to be more expensive than gel, ranging between $40-$60, depending on the salon.
 So, what makes them worth it?
 Experts explain:

 What are dip nails?

-Unlike gel, dip manicures and pedicures do not utilize UV rays like gel.
+Unlike gel, dip manicures and pedicures do not utilize UV rays.
 Instead, they are created using a powder made up of a polymer and resin, or glue, to create a bond on the nail that comes in a variety of colors.
 “Nails are filed, shaped and cleansed, and then the nail plate is brushed over with a coat of resin,” explains Gina Edwards, manicurist and Global Nail Ambassador for KISS Nails.
 “One finger at a time is dipped into the color powder and resin is added again before an activator is applied to dry the whole process.”
 These steps are repeated two or three times, depending on the color and product to achieve the customer’s desired look.
 “The final step is a glossy finish which dries on its own in seconds — no UV or dryer required,” adds Edwards.

 View this post on Instagram

 #OPIPowderPerfection gives you the power of ✨.
 Treat your clients to dazzles and delight today!
 Watch the full 🎥 tutorial by tapping the link in bio. #ColorIsTheAnswer #dippingpowder #dippingpowdernails #dippowdernails #opiprofessional